HallaSurvivor/Blog/_posts/2025-04-08-analytic-combinatorics-example.md

 What matters is is that Sage can compute them for us[^7], so we can actually get our hands on the approximation!

-We compute the integral around the little circle to be roughly:
+We compute the integral[^15] around the little circle to be roughly:

 $$
 \begin{align}